The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 In addition, other regulatory measures have been introduced to promote Mexico as a place for conducting clinical research, including the following:

 The same rules regulate both medical devices and pharmaceuticals.

 The procedure for securing authorisation to undertake a clinical trial of a pharmaceutical or medical device is comprised of three basic steps, which are sequential and cannot be applied for in parallel:

-On the other hand, there is no binding provision to disclose or publish the results of clinical trials, but the Code of Ethics of CETIFARMA does contain a specific obligation for Sponsors to disseminate the positive and negative results of the trials, particularly the adverse events.
+However, there is no binding provision to disclose or publish the results of clinical trials, but the Code of Ethics of the Council of Ethics and Transparency of the Pharmaceutical Industry (CETIFARMA) does contain a specific obligation for Sponsors to disseminate the positive and negative results of the trials, particularly the adverse events.

 There are no specific restrictions regarding online clinical trial platforms.
 However, it would be important for the platform to comply with the regulations regarding recruiting and interaction with patients enrolled in a clinical trial, if those functionalities are included in the platform.
 Additionally, this platform could involve other regulatory implications, such as the advertising of health inputs, services and privacy protection, so it is important that its content is reviewed on a case-by-case basis.